 If you’re booked on separate tickets with another airline connecting to Hawaiian Airlines, please collect your bags from the baggage claim at your connection airport and re-check them with a Hawaiian Airlines agent.
 At that time, baggage fees may apply.

 I was expecting to see something like a big “NOPE!” but instead, there’s no mention at all of the interlining of baggage.

 These restrictions were one of the big reasons I booked us on Delta flights to JFK to meet our Virgin Atlantic flight to London.
-I could have flown on JetBlue or American but by flying on Delta, we can (hopefully) check our bags all the way to London
+I could have flown on JetBlue or American but by flying on Delta, we were able to check our bags all the way to London.

 This post first appeared on Your Mileage May Vary